Acupuncture Treatment For Diabetes Type 2

 Does Acupuncture work for Diabetes?
-This question that has been analyzed by many scientfic studies and is still being analyzed now.
+This question has been analyzed by many scientific studies and is still being analyzed now.
 In practice, relief of diabetic neuropathy is noticed within 2 weeks of therapy and the blood sugar is diminished significantly by 4 months.
 The complete course of therapy is between 3 to 4 weeks to achieve maximum improvement.
-The outcome is steady afterwards.
+The outcome is steady afterward.

 If you had been recently diagnosed, or your diabetes is becoming more intractable toward the prospect of needing insulin shots, you might still achieve significant improvement.
 Chinese medicine is designed for you to recuperate, so the improved condition is stable.
 You can treat your diabetes with acupuncture and Chinese herbs under the supervision of your primary doctor.

 Researchers who are currently exploring the benefits of acupuncture for diabetes notice that it may enhance blood glucose control help with weight loss protect pancreas islet function, which is responsible for insulin production enhance insulin resistance adapt the balance of hormones that influence diabetes, for example, melatonin, insulin, glucocorticoid, and epinephrine